scissorsneedfoodtoo/index-watch/README.md

 ### Changing the index

-This app is designed to scrape Market Watch for information about VTSAX, but it should be flexible enough to work with other stock or bond indexes, or even individual stocks.
+This app is designed to scrape Charles Schwab for information about VTSAX, but it should be flexible enough to work with other stock or bond indexes, or even individual stocks.
 To track a different index/stock/bond, change the URL on [this line](https://github.com/scissorsneedfoodtoo/index-watcher/blob/692f54f17c0613bfe4fde8a128947e622af8d90a/handler.js#L8).

 ### Changing the cron schedule

-Market Watch publishes new information about VTSAX pretty reliably at around 22:30 UTC, about an hour and a half after the markets close at 21:00 UTC.
+Charles Schwab publishes new information about VTSAX pretty reliably at around 22:30 UTC, about an hour and a half after the markets close at 21:00 UTC.
 But this isn't always the case, especially with other indexes or individual stocks.
 You can adjust the rate the function runs by changing [this line](https://github.com/scissorsneedfoodtoo/index-watcher/blob/692f54f17c0613bfe4fde8a128947e622af8d90a/serverless.yml#L12) in the `serverless.yml` file.
-Remeber to redeploy with `sls deploy` after making adjustments to the cron schedule!
+Remember to redeploy with `sls deploy` after making adjustments to the cron schedule!
 See [this guide](https://serverless.com/framework/docs/providers/aws/events/schedule/) for more information.